-As introduced in Section 1, we call a contract capturing safety-relevant behaviour a safety contract.
-Since not all safety-relevant information can be captured in formal contracts, we recognise that contracts consist of both formal and informal assumptions and guarantees.
-The formal part of the contracts can for example be captured in form of Failure Propagation and Transformation Calculus (FPTC) syntax [18].
+As introduced in Section I, we call a contract capturing safety-relevant behaviour a safety contract.
+Despite the theoretical possibility of formalising all safety-relevant information, in practice it is not reasonable to capture all the safety-relevant information within formal contracts.
+Thus we recognise that safety contracts consist of both formal and informal assumptions and guarantees.
+In our previous work [19] we used the CHESS-toolset1 to demonstrate how the formal part of the contracts can be captured using the Failure Propagation and Transformation Calculus (FPTC), both implemented within the toolset.

-The component meta-model (Fig. 2) that connects safety contracts with supporting evidence provides a base for evidence reuse together with the contracts [16, 18].
+The component meta-model (Fig. 2) that connects safety contracts with supporting evidence provides a base for evidence reuse together with the contracts [19].
 The component meta-model specifies a component in an out-of-context setting, composed of safety-contracts, evidence and the assumed safety requirements.
 Each safety requirement is satisfied by at least one safety contract, and each contract can be supported by one or more evidence.
-This component meta-model is used as the basis for semi-automatic generation of safety case argument-fragments [16].
+This component meta-model is used as the basis for semi-automatic generation of safety case argumentfragments [18].
 For example, if we assume that late output failure of the component can be hazardous, then we define an assumed safety requirement that specifies that late failure should be appropriately handled.
 This requirement is addressed by a contract that captures in its assumptions the identified properties that need to hold for the component to guarantee that the late failure is appropriately handled.
 The evidence that supports the contract includes the contract consistency report and analysis results used to derive the contract.

-2.3 Overview of Goal Structuring Notation
+C. Overview of Goal Structuring Notation

-The Goal Structuring Notation (GSN) [1] is a graphical argumentation notation that can be used to represent the individual elements (e.g., goals/claims, evidence, context) of any safety argument.
-More importantlynly, GSN can be used to capture the relationships that exist between the individual elements by using the two relationships inContext and supportedBy.
-The inContext relationship connects claims with the contexts that are used as the clarifications of the related claims, while the supportedBy relationship is used for connecting goals with its subgoals, backing up goals with evidence and specifying the decomposition strategies used to decompose a goal to a set of subgoals.
-Basic symbols of GSN used in this article are shown in Figure 1 (with examples for each of the elements).
+We will use the Goal Structuring Notation (GSN) for specifying safety arguments.
+GSN [1] is a graphical argumentation notation that can be used to represent the individual elements (e.g., goals/claims, evidence, context) of any safety argument.
+More importantly, GSN can be used to capture the relationships that exist between the individual elements by using the two relationships inContext and supportedBy.
+The inContext relationship connects claims with the contexts that are used as the clarifications of the related claims, while supportedBy is used for connecting goals with its subgoals, backing up goals with evidence and specifying the decomposition strategies used to decompose a goal to a set of subgoals.
+Undeveloped goals are those that are not further developed within the argument, while the goals to be developed later on are used to display an argument over several figures.
+Basic symbols of GSN used in this paper are shown in Fig. 3.